Have you ever had an adventure so amazing that you enjoy thinking and talking about it years later?

 Johannesburg and Cape Town are generally more expensive than other cities, so if you really want to save money, look for accommodation in other cities, like Pretoria, which is quite a bit cheaper.

 Most of the food in South Africa is much cheaper than what you’ll find in the US.
 A hearty meal at a local restaurant usually costs under $8 USD (like steak, a vegetable and potatoes).
 You can get a large seafood platter for around $13-$14 USD.
 Again, stay away from places that cater to tourists, or you’ll be charged much higher rates.
+You might want to check out the best crab restaurant in San Francisco to know what good seafood tastes like.

 Transportation can get pricey, depending on how much travelling you want to do in the country.
 Most South Africans travel by car, and there are not a lot of public transportation options.
 There’s a metro train in Johannesburg and a mini-bus in Cape Town, as well as some private companies like Greyhound and Baz Bus.
 The shortest Baz Bus